Trump’s illness halts campaign just when it needs an October boost

 “When I look at the enthusiasm, and we have enthusiasm like probably nobody’s ever had,” Trump said in a prerecorded video.
 “Our people that love the job we’re doing, we have more enthusiasm than maybe anybody.”

 Trump’s advisers and allies are trying to use his hospitalization to galvanize his base.
-Corey Lewandowski, a senior adviser to the Trump campaign, sounded an all-call on Fox News Channel Saturday night: “We’re asking everyone to stand in the breach and fight for President Trump as he has done for us unwavering and 24 hours a day, seven days a week through everything that has been thrown at him.”
+Corey Lewandowski, a senior adviser to the Trump campaign, sounded a call on Fox News Channel Saturday night: “We’re asking everyone to stand in the breach and fight for President Trump as he has done for us unwavering and 24 hours a day, seven days a week through everything that has been thrown at him.”

 On Sunday, Donald Trump Jr. sent an email to the president’s supporters asking for campaign money.